yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/managed-freetrial.md

 - Partition by region
 - Read replicas

-Create a [billing profile](../cloud-admin/cloud-billing-profile/) and add a payment method any time.
+Choose a plan any time.
 You won't be charged until your credits are used.

 Only one free trial can be applied to an account.